Join my community and get a

 Your budget should always have long-term goals mixed in with your short-term cash flow planning.
 Are you saving for an emergency fund?
 Getting out of debt or saving for retirement?
 These are all goals that you should be making monthly progress on.

 These are those large expenses that you should be saving for on a monthly basis.
-For us, we have a Christmas fund; and money is pulled directly out of our account.
+For me, I have a Christmas fund; and money is pulled directly out of my account.
 A great way to save for these items is through Betterment; their services make it SO easy to save for anything, from retirement to a vacation.

 This is your attempt to minimize unplanned expenses.
-Most of the time, we find that unforeseen costs can be caught and planned for ahead of time when we sit down and spend time thinking about it.
+Most of the time, I find that unforeseen costs can be caught and planned for ahead of time when I sit down and spend time thinking about it.
 What is unique about this month that will cause this month's budget to be more or less expensive?

 Here is where the bulk of the discussion during the budget night takes place.
 How much will you spend on food?
 How much will you spend on clothing?
 What about all those other little expenses?
 For these types of expenses, I STRONGLY recommend using cash.
 Green, physical paper money.
 I cannot tell you how helpful it has been for us to use cash.
 For us, we simply spend less money, have less arguments, and it just makes our lives so much easier.
 Here are the categories that we use cash for: